python-trio/trio/docs/source/reference-io.rst

 Background: Why is async file I/O useful?
 The answer may surprise you
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Many people expect that switching to from synchronous file I/O to
+Many people expect that switching from synchronous file I/O to
 async file I/O will always make their program faster.
 This is not
 true!
 If we just look at total throughput, then async file I/O might
 be faster, slower, or about the same, and it depends in a complicated